krishatch/dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my MacOS system
+This directory contains the dotfiles for my unix-based systems (Arch/MacOS)

 ## Requirements

 Ensure that these dependencies are installed

-- brew
+- brew/pacman
   - git
   - stow
   - nvim